drzoidberg/react-animations/README.md

 - Native CSS animations
 - Native CSS animation & transition limitations
 - The use of CSSTranstionGroup
-- The use of CSSTranstion
+- The use of CSSTransition
-- The customization of CSS classnames
+- The customization of CSSTransition classnames
+- How to animate lists

 ## 🛠 Installation & 🚀 Usage